eclipse/steady/README.md

 Use the following link to [Stack Overflow](https://stackoverflow.com/questions/tagged/vulas) to search for FAQs or to request help.

+Bug reports shall be submitted as GitHub issues, please refer to the next section for more details.

 ## Contributing

 Our aim is to build a lively community, hence, we welcome any exchange and collaboration with individuals and organizations interested in the use, support and extension of the open-source vulnerability assessment tool.